Myalgic encephalomyelitis/chronic fatigue syndrome: Core symptoms

 People with ME/CFS experience persistent debilitating fatigue.
 It is made worse by normal physical, mental, emotional, and social activity, and is not a result of ongoing overexertion.
 Rest provides limited relief from fatigue.
 Particularly in the initial period of illness, this fatigue is described as "flu-like".
 Individuals may feel "physically drained" and unable to start or finish activities.
 They may also feel restless while fatigued, describing their experience as "wired but tired".
 When starting an activity, muscle strength may drop rapidly, which can lead to difficulty with coordination, clumsiness or sudden weakness.
 Mental fatigue may also make cognitive efforts difficult.
-The fatigue experienced in ME/CFS is of a longer duration and greater severity than in other conditions characterized by fatigue.
+The fatigue experienced in ME/CFS is of a longer duration and greater severity than in other conditions characterised by fatigue.

 The hallmark feature of ME/CFS is a worsening of symptoms after exertion, known as post-exertional malaise or post-exertional symptom exacerbation.
 PEM involves increased fatigue and is disabling.
 It can also include flu-like symptoms, pain, cognitive difficulties, gastrointestinal issues, nausea, and sleep problems.